| Report from the second part of the voyage Kirkwall Orkneys_peel Isle of Man

 we sailed on to Northern Ireland.
 I think several of us would like to

 spend more time in Scotland, but this was good bye for now.
+Next stop, Glenarm, Northern Irleand.
+We were met by Alexander the Earl

 of Antrim and all invited to the Highland Games there.
 A good day!